Asian Elves – All You Need To Know

 Diwata (Philippines)

 These are nature spirits from the Phillippines.
 Now, people are confused about how they look.
-But a lot of people say which they are human in form.
+But a lot of people say that they are human in form.
 They do have the power to provide better fortune and benefits for the people.

 Kiba (Philippines)